inderjeetKaur97/planet-x-dynamic_questionnaire_system/README.md

 <li>Admin can view analytics like , total views , total submissions , total views by a particular user etc</li>
 </ol>

+<h4>My Journey with the project</h4>
+<p>I really like developing the project .
+This was a simple yet commanly used task where user wants to create on the go forms.
+This system can be used in that.
+The challanges I face in the project include How to make the project more scalable.
+I wanted to create the collection of database in such a way that it can handle different validations in future as well. </p>
+<p>The projects Backend was done in a manageable timeline.But could not develop front end in the time frame.
+I could have deployed the backend on any AWS or any other server if credential was provided. </p>
+<p>Apart from above he project was fun to do .
+I have made the project scalable and the project structure moduler for further addition</p>